Home » Best Forex Brokers in December 2024 » Best Forex Brokers in Hungary for 2024

 Do you pay tax on forex trading in Hungary?

 In Hungary, capital gains are taxed at a rate of 15%.
 These taxes are not automatically deducted, however.
 Instead, if you reside in Hungary, you will need to manually report your taxes.
-Failing to do so can have negative consequences, particularly fines.
+Failing to do so can have negative consequences like fines and other troubles with the National Tax and Customs Administration (NTCA).

 How does the available leverage of Hungarian brokers compare to the leverage at brokers regulated elsewhere?